-Chapter 5 A Handy Amazon Seller Account Setup Checklist
+Chapter 5 A Handy Amazon Seller Account Setup Checklist to Drive Sales

 With your first monthly account charge coming through after 30 days, you are expected to meet all Amazon performance metrics from day one.

 Before you jump in headfirst and start selling on Amazon, there are several steps we encourage any prospective seller to take before formalizing the seller account registration process.

 To get through the full registration process for an Amazon seller account, you will need a bunch of information readily available, including:

 Your legal business name, address and contact information

 An email address that can be used for this company account.
 This email account should be set up already, as you will start receiving important emails from Amazon almost immediately.